mhvk/screens/docs/tutorials/screen1d.rst

 The :py:meth:`~screens.screen.Screen.observe` method can be used to quickly generate scintillometric observations.
-It is available on the :py:class:`~screens.screen.Screen` class, of which :py:class:`~screens.screen.Telescope` and :py:class:`~screens.screen.Screen1D` are subclasses, and it requires two arguments:
+It is available on the :py:class:`~screens.screen.Screen` class (of which :py:class:`~screens.screen.Telescope` and :py:class:`~screens.screen.Screen1D` are subclasses) and it requires two arguments:

 - The ``source`` argument is the source of radiation that is being observed.
   This should be either a :py:class:`~screens.screen.Source` object (for